Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 09.22.57 UTC
+- WIB: Senin, 1 September 2025 10.55.15 UTC
-- WITA: Senin, 1 September 2025 10.22.57 UTC
+- WITA: Senin, 1 September 2025 11.55.15 UTC
-- WIT: Senin, 1 September 2025 11.22.57 UTC
+- WIT: Senin, 1 September 2025 12.55.15 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology